-Psychoeducational & Developmental Assessment: The Psychoeducational & Developmental Assessment minor rotation is embedded in the TCH Neuropsychology Program but has a specific emphasis on psychoeducational and developmental assessment in accordance with clinical child psychology competencies.
+Psychoeducational & Developmental Assessment

+The Psychoeducational & Developmental Assessment minor rotation is embedded in the TCH Neuropsychology Program but has a specific emphasis on psychoeducational and developmental assessment in accordance with clinical child psychology competencies.
 The patient population served through the Neuropsychology Program is representative of the wide variety of conditions seen in primary and specialized pediatric medicine practice.
-For this assessment rotation, presenting concerns will include learning disabilities, Attention-Deficit/Hyperactivity Disorder, and other neurodevelopmental disorders, with some patients having comorbid complex medical conditions.
-Patients range in from early childhood to early adulthood and come from very diverse cultures and socio-economic backgrounds.
+For this assessment rotation, presenting concerns may include learning disabilities, Attention-Deficit/Hyperactivity Disorder, and other neurodevelopmental disorders, with some patients having comorbid complex medical conditions.
+Patients range in age from early childhood to early adulthood and come from very diverse cultures and socio-economic backgrounds.
 Given the demographics of our typical patient population, fellows have opportunity to gain significant experience in the assessment of bilingual/bicultural patients.

 Primary services in which fellows will engage include outpatient assessments and consultations with families, schools, and referring physicians/medical teams.
 At present, assessments are conducted in a hybrid model incorporating telepsychology and in-person services.
 Telepsychology is currently used for clinical interviews, interactive feedbacks, and school consultations.
-Test age administration is conducted in-person on-site, as are some clinical interviews and feedback sessions, all with robust COVID-19 infection control procedures in place.
+Test administration is conducted in-person on-site, as are some clinical interviews and feedback sessions, all with robust COVID-19 infection control procedures in place.
 Fellows will have the opportunity to administer a core battery of psychoeducational and developmental assessments, including measures of intellectual functioning and academic development.
 Given the age range of our patients, fellows may learn about developmental skills as it pertains to the assessment of younger children.
 Support from licensed psychological associates for test administration and scoring is available as developmentally appropriate for a given fellow.
 Fellows will be responsible for writing specific portions or the majority of the assessment report based on training level and goals.
-Fellows may have the opportunity to participate in select neuropsychology didactic programming to enrich and support their experience on this rotation.
-This minor rotation may be most likely to be completed during the second semester of the fellowship.
-Interested fellows will be asked to outline specific goals for the rotation based on prior assessment experience.
+Fellows may have the opportunity to participate in select neuropsychology didactic programming to enrich their experience.

 The faculty supervisors for this minor clinical training experience are neuropsychology training faculty and will be determined based on clinical populations of interest and supervisor availability.
+Interested fellows will be asked to outline specific goals for the rotation based on prior assessment experience, which will inform supervisor pairing.